nic-dgl-104-winter-2023/jkennedy-research-and-reflection/README.md

 https://replit.com/@Denverasop44/TicTacToe#main.py

 It's going to take some time to adjust to app inventor and the block system.
 I am somewhat satisfied with the UI of the map it app, perhaps if were looking for improvements I could think about adding some categorization to the locations (house, landmark, business etc), I would also consider exploring embedding a map into the app rather than opening an external application.

+As a user of mapit I would be looking for some sort of selling point for this app.
+What woos me to using mapit that elevates it over the use of a normal maps app?
+Perhaps it could be geared as a travel companion, based on my use habits, if I were in a new spot, would the app suggest some new things to do or see?
+What if there was a social aspect to it?
+Facebook/Instagram/Twitter implementation to seamlessly and efforlessly turn my journey into a blog of sorts?

+**Suggestion function proposal "pseudocode"**

+> Suggestion function: Based on user input (Location) -> examine data from database/internet of previous visitors and compare against other locations visited by those people -> Suggest highly rated/reviewed businesses/landmarks by mutual users to user

+This may be challenging from a development/rollout angle as it likely would require a developed clientele to work as intended.

+>Examine the code blocks in the completed app with a critical eye.
+How could the code blocks be improved, based on what you’ve learned about good programming practice?

+The point I'd like to make regarding this question is less about the code itself, but more from a structure standpoint.
+I wonder if there is a way this program could be structured better.
+To elaborate: I find this code very hard to deal with from a visual and hierarchical view.
+The block system is nice in that a lot of the heavy lifting is already done, but for me, I feel this comes at a cost that I didn't have to think through the development process as much,so looking back and understanding what I've already done is somewhat challenging.
+This could be from a lack of experience/practice on my part, and that's on me.